stephenharris/WordPressBehatExtension/README.md

 ## Health Warning

 This is not to be used on a live site.
-Your WordPress tables **will** be cleared of all data.
+Your database **will** be cleared of all data.

 Currently this extension also over-rides your `wp-config.php` but this implementation may change in the future.